Memoization using decorators in Python

 Recursion is a programming technique where a function calls itself repeatedly till a termination condition is met.
-Some of the examples where recursion is used are: calculation of fibonacci series, factorial etc. But the issue with them is that in the recursion tree, there can be chances that the sub-problem that is already solved is being solved again, which adds to an overhead.
+Some of the examples where recursion is used are calculation of fibonacci series, factorial, etc. But the issue with them is that in the recursion tree, there can be chances that the sub-problem that is already solved is being solved again, which adds to overhead.

 Memoization is a technique of recording the intermediate results so that it can be used to avoid repeated calculations and speed up the programs.
 It can be used to optimize the programs that use recursion.
 In Python, memoization can be done with the help of function decorators.